Buy Low Price From Here Now

 Technical Details

-- Front drop-in audio pocket with headphone exit port
+- Padded laptop sleeve- Front drop-in audio pocket with headphone exit port

 - Media and power supply pockets